scottgal/mostlylucid.dse/README.md

 ##  What It Does

-Code Evolver is a **self-assembling, self-optimizing workflow system** that:
+mostlylucid DiSE is a **self-assembling, self-optimizing workflow system** that:

 1. **Understands** your task using intelligent LLM-based classification
 2. **Converses** with smart conversation mode - multi-chat context memory with auto-summarization